How SolarTrak Will Make Your Life Easier

 Trackers with an external antenna can be installed inside the cab or engine compartment, and then are connected to either a magnetic or screw-mounted antenna, which is installed on the roof, engine compartment, or top of the equipment.

 Our support team can advise you on which tracker is best for you, as well as any other installation questions you might have.
-Complete installation procedures are explained on the Tech Specs page.
+Complete installation procedures are explained on the Installation page, or get detailed info on the Tech Specs page.

 SolarTrak trackers are made from a rugged polycarbonate and are magnetically or screw-mounted to your equipment.
 They are small enough to mount in small, hidden spaces.